jeroenpeeters/docker-ssh/README.md

 CONTAINER | None     | *name* or *id* of a running container KEYPATH   | ./id_rsa | path to a private key to use as server identity PORT      | 22       | server listens on this port

+# Container Requirements
+In order for Docker-SSH to function, the container for which to provide SSH needs to have *bash* installed and available on the path.